alexeichhorn/YouTubeKit-Server/README.md

 ## Overview

 This server enables remote YouTube stream extraction when local extraction fails.
-It uses a WebSocket-based architecture where the server orchestrates HTTP requests through the client device, ensuring stream URLs remain playable on the client's network.
+It uses a WebSocket-based architecture in which the server orchestrates HTTP requests through the client device, ensuring stream URLs remain playable on the client's network.

 ## How It Works